SamuelSykora/RNAssignment/README.md

 # Setup
-Before starting the application, make sure to have React Native environment set up according to [the official documentation](https://reactnative.dev/docs/environment-setup).
+Before starting the application, make sure you have React Native environment set up according to [the official documentation](https://reactnative.dev/docs/environment-setup).

 In project repository first download the npm packages:
 ```bash
 npm i
 ```
-Then you can start the React server:
+Then you can start the React server
 ```bash
 npm run start
 ```
-as well as install and launch the android:
+and launch the android:
 ```bash
 npm run android
 ```